openvar/variantValidator/MANUAL.md

 ## Configuration

-Presently Variant Validator uses a combination of environment variables to configure itself.
+Presently VariantValidator uses a combination of environment variables to configure itself.
 The configuration file is in /VariantValidator/configuration/config.ini and should be edited with the current user's details.
 Specifically, the section:
 ```
 [mysql]
 host = 127.0.0.1